Skip to content Back to top

 Over a quarter of Greater Manchester is made up of urban green spaces, but some places have more than others.
 More also needs to be done to improve biodiversity: the variety of animals, plants and fungi in these places.

-• Encouraging GPs, hospitals and other healthcare providers to develop and enhance their local green spaces through activities like tree planting, beekeeping and installing bat & bird boxes
+• Encouraging healthcare providers like GPs and hospitals to develop and enhance their local green spaces.

 Hospitals